 Faster U.S./Canada Border Crossing with Pre-Clearance

-As part of the United States-Canada Beyond the Border Action Plan, we are working with Amtrak and British Columbia, United States and Canadian federal agencies to implement pre-clearance at the international border.
-Pre-clearance allows immigration and customs to happen at a single location prior to boarding the train and shaves 10 minutes off our travel time in the north corridor.
+As part of the United State-Canada Beyond the Border Action Plan, WSDOT is working with Amtrak and British Columbia, United States and Canadian federal agencies to implement pre-clearance at the international border.
+Pre-clearance allows immigration and customs to happen at a single location prior to boarding the train (similar to how airlines handle Customs) and could shave 10 minutes off travel time in the north corridor.

 National Standards for Equipment